wilbertcr/Catalog-App/Readme.md

 **Prerequisites**
 You will need [Vagrant](http://www.vagrantup.com/)  installed on your computer for this application to run.

+The application uses Google's OAuth2 to Verify users(Logged in users have CRUD privilege).
+That means  that in order for it to work, you need to get the client_secrets.json file from google's developer console.
+I cannot put it in the repo since it is supposed to be secret!
+Pls refer to file structure at the bottom to see where it is supposed to be placed.

 After installing vagrant.
 Clone the repo and get inside the folder.

 ```